Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 A good strategy to “land and expand” your client base would be to:

 The new year is a time for reflection and resolutions.
-If the client wants to change the company’s marketing direction, launch new products, hire new people, they will start in the holiday season.
+If the client wants to change the company’s marketing direction, launch new products, or hire new people, they will start in the holiday season.

 Far too many agencies stumble into the new year without really knowing how they fared in the year before.
 Their data is all over the place and they have little visibility into their operations.